Demographics of Cuba: Language

-Spanish is the official language of Cuba.
-Of all the regional variations of Spanish, Cuban Spanish is most similar to, and originates largely from, the dialect spoken in the Canary Islands.
+Spanish is the official language of Cuba, as specified by the Constitution of Cuba.
+Of all the regional variations of Spanish, Cuban Spanish is most similar to, and originates largely from, Canary Island Spanish.
 This is a consequence of Canarian migration, which in the 19th and early 20th century was heavy and continuous.
 There were also migrations of Galicians and Asturians as well, but they did not impact Cuban Spanish to the same degree.
+Contact in Cuba between Yoruba language dialects and Spanish, starting in the 19th century, led to the creation of a new language called Anagó.

-Much of the typical Cuban replacements for standard Spanish vocabulary stems from Canarian lexicon.
-For example, guagua (bus) differs from standard Spanish autobús the former originated in the Canaries and is an onomatopoeia stemming from the sound of a Klaxon horn (wah-wah!).
-An example of Canarian usage for a Spanish word is the verb fajarse ("to fight").
-In standard Spanish the verb would be pelearse, while fajar exists as a non-reflexive verb related to the hemming of a skirt.
+Many of the Cuban replacements for Madrid vocabulary stems from Canarian lexicon.
+For example, guagua (bus), as opposed to autobús in Madrid, originated in the Canaries and is onomatopoeia from the sound of a klaxon (wah-wah!).
+Another example of a Canarian word is the verb fajarse (to fight).
+In Madrid the verb is pelearse, while fajar being a non-reflexive verb related to the hemming of a skirt.

-The second most spoken language of Cuba is Haitian Creole, used mainly by Haitian immigrants and its descendants going back since the late 18th century, of whom fled the Haitian Revolution.

-Other languages of Cuba are Cuban Sign Language, and English is commonly studied as a foreign language.

-There are also reports of Lucumi, "Lengua Conga" (Kongo-based liturgical language of the Palo religion) and Bozal Spanish (an "African" socio-dialect of Spanish; now used only in folk religion).
-Historically, the Ciboney and Classic dialects of Taino and the unattested Guanahatabey were spoken.
+The second-most spoken indigenous language of Cuba is Cuban Sign Language.

+Haitian Creole dates back to the late 18th century, when people fled the Haitian Revolution to Cuba.
+However, speakers today are more recent immigrants and their children.
+Other languages spoken by immigrants in substantial numbers are Mandarin, Hindi, Levantine Arabic, Catalan and Russian; Yucatec and Galician were spoken in the 20th century.

+Two folk-religious liturgical languages are Lucumi for Santería and Habla Congo for the Palo religion.

+At the time of the Spanish conquest, the main language was the Ciboney dialect of Taíno.
+Classic Taíno was spoken in the east by migrants who began arriving from Hispaniola after 1450, and the unattested Guanahatabey was spoken by hunter-gatherers in the far west.
+All are now extinct.
+A possible creole language that later developed among the African population, Bozal Spanish, is also extinct.

+English is a mandatory subject in Cuban education, starting in primary school, and so is the second language of much of the population.
+A third language is encouraged.